chriswayg/hackintosh-opencore/Gigabyte-B460-M-Aorus-Pro/README.md

 ## Hackintosh workflow

-- Followed the worflow described in my [Opencore Visual Beginners Guide](https://chriswayg.gitbook.io/opencore-visual-beginners-guide/), which is based on the process described in [Dortania's OpenCore Install Guide](https://dortania.github.io/OpenCore-Install-Guide/) (with reference to the OpenCore `Configuration.pdf` for version 0.7.7).
+- Followed the worflow described in my [Opencore Visual Beginners Guide](https://chriswayg.gitbook.io/opencore-visual-beginners-guide/), which is used alongside [Dortania's OpenCore Install Guide](https://dortania.github.io/OpenCore-Install-Guide/) (with reference to the OpenCore `Configuration.pdf` for version 0.7.7)
 - Relevant options chosen based on the applicable hardware are mostly noted below.

 ### Specs